HEADQUARTERS TENTH ARMY CORPS,

 Assistant Adjutant-General, Tenth Army Corps.

 Report of Lieut.
 George W. Bacon, Aide-de-Camp, of capture of the Governor Milton, in Official Records of the Union and Confederate Armies, 1861-1865 (Microfilm M262).
-Washington, D.C.: U.S. National Archives.
+Washington, D.C.: U.S. National Archives and Records Administration.